somnambulist-tech/api-bundle/docs/api_documentor.md

 Extraction is performed by using the primary routers route collection.
 No checks are made for API routes as all routes are expected to be API endpoints.
 Each route must define a set of responses in the "defaults" config key.
-There are several optional elements:
+The following keys are supported:

-* `document`: true or false if the route should be included in the documentation
+* `document`: true or false if the route should be included in the documentation (must be true to build docs)
+* `responses`: An array of response codes the end point will return (required)
+* `summary`: A short description describing all operations on this route (optional)
+* `description`: A longer description for all operations on this route; can include CommonMark syntax (optional)
+* `tags`: An array of tags to group the end point under e.g.: `['user']` (optional)
+* `methods`: An array of properties for each method type

+The `methods` key should then be indexed by the HTTP method (lower case) and it can accept the following properties:

 * `summary`: A short description for the resource (optional)
 * `description`: A longer description for the resource, can include CommonMark syntax (optional)
-* `operation`: A unique operation id, one will be generated if not provided (optional)
+* `operationId`: A unique operation id for this route and method e.g.: getListOfPets, postNewPet (optional)
-* `tags`: An array of tags to group the end point under e.g.: `['user']` (optional)
-* `responses`: An array of response codes the end point will return (required)
+* `deprecated`: true if the method has been deprecated, dont add if not needed (optional)

+If no summary, description or operationId is given, then the route path will be used as the summary for the operation.

 __Note:__ if no responses are defined, the documentor will raise an error.